mehwaffle10/Waffle_Balance/README.md

 - Can spike drop at the top of the map if not supported
 - Now properly hit by kegs
 - Only bloody when hitting flesh
+- Can no longer be stacked with lag

 ### Server Features
 - Seclevs are properly synced to clients